-Reflections is the club newsletter that is available online and sent out to current members by email about four times a year.
-A complete listing of all previous issues and the index is on our website.
+Reflections is the club newsletter that is available online and sent out to current members by email quarterly in September, December, March, and June.
+A complete listing of all previous issues and the index is located via link at the bottom of the issues page of the website.

 This is a newsletter for and by the members.
-If you are interested in writing an article or contributing in any way please contact me at sbcceditor@stonybrookcc.com.
+If you are interested in writing an article or contributing in any way, please contact Ellen Berenson via the website email: "SBCC Reflections Newsletter Editor" [Note: you must be logged in to access the email tab on the website].